 2022 Stanley Cup Playoffs Round 1, Game 4: Penguins vs. Rangers in Pittsburgh, PA

 Watch out folks because after a wild win in game 3 where the Penguins put a touchdown and extra point on the scoreboard more positive news in their favor came to light this morning.
 The cavalry is coming!
-Starting goalie and the NHL’s 6th best netminder of the year, Tristan Jarry, not only returned to the ice for another skate today, he faced his first shots since breaking his foot during a collision in a regular season game last month.
-It's the surest sign yet relief is in sight for the team soon if they can continue to move along with #3 goalie Louis Domingue in net through this Round 1 series.
+Starting goalie and the NHL’s 6th best netminder of the year, Tristan Jarry, not only returned to the ice for another skate today, he faced his first shots since breaking his foot last month.
+It's the surest sign that relief is in sight for the team soon if they can continue to move along with #3 goalie Louis Domingue in net through this Round 1 series.

 Game 3 was fruitful for them in a number of ways including getting their secondary scoring going too.
-Every single goal came from a depth player except Jake Guentzel’s empty netter.
+Every single goal came from a depth player except for Jake Guentzel’s empty netter.
 Two of those Pens depth players had multi-goal games: Evan Rodrigues and Jeff Carter.
 Four depth players had multi-point games as well: Evan Rodrigues (3), Brock McGinn (2), Jeff Carter (2), and Mike Matheson (3).
-The Penguins also finally got a powerplay goal, two of them to be exact.
-Which is something they can hopefully build on going forward.
+The Penguins also finally got a powerplay goal, 2 of them to be exact.
+Which is something they'll look to build on going forward.

-Now speaking of forward, here's looking forward at tonight's game:
+Now speaking of forward, here's looking at tonight's game info:

 [Essential Game Info]

 Match-Up: Penguins vs Rangers